 I don’t often do listening activities, which is a shame because young children need to develop this skill.
 We had so much fun with this bird sounds listening activity, I realized I should come up with more listening games.
-All through April, we LOVED learned about Birds & Eggs with Mother Goose Time.
+All through April, we LOVED learned about Birds & Eggs with Experience Curriculum.
 Listening to bird sounds added to our learning.
 It’s a simple activity with much impact- seeing the photos and listening to the sounds makes it effective.
 I’ve included the resources you will need – the website for the bird sounds and free printable photo cards of familiar birds.

 Bird Sounds Listening Activity

 The photos included in the listening activity are cardinal, robin, chicken, duck, eagle, crow, peacock, blue jay, parakeet, owl and goose.

 Preparing for the Bird Sounds Listening Activity is easy.

 - Print Bird Photo Cards and laminate (if desired).

 - Arrange the photo cards on the floor, table or pocket chart.

 - Use this site to play bird sounds: http://soundbible.com/tags-bird.html

 - The child listens to the sound and selects the photo of the bird he or she thinks makes the sound.